Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 I've metal detected in rivers and lakes with the Garrett Pro Pointer multiple times since 2017 without any issues.
 The seal around the battery compartment and push button is tight and prevents water from leaking in.
 This tool makes it a lot easier to recover my finds from underwater muck, or from a pile of sand I've dumped out of my sand scoop.
 It is more difficult to recover submerged objects, especially without a tool like this.

 There is no adjustable volume control on this tool, but it beeps loud enough for me to hear underwater.
 The pin pointer also vibrates and beeps simultaneously to make it even easier.

 Sensitivity and Ground Balancing

-To ground balance, simply hold the pinpointer against the wall inside the hole and press the "on" button.
-If you press the "on" button while holding it in the air outside of the hole, it will be noisy and not ground balanced.
+To ground balance, simply hold the pin pointer against the wall inside the hole and press the "on" button.
+If you press the "on" button while holding it in the air outside of the hole, it won't ground balance.
 I made that mistake when I first started using mine.

-I've found the smallest targets with the Pro Pointer, some of which have surprised me.
-There are three sensitivity settings, which are minimum, medium, and maximum.
+There are three sensitivity settings, which include minimum, medium, and maximum.
 I leave mine set at maximum.
-Most of the metal detecting I do is on land, but if you're going to use it in salt water, using the minimum sensitivity setting will probably work better for you.
+Most of the metal detecting I do is on land, but if you're going to use it in saltwater, using the minimum sensitivity setting will probably work better for you.

-There is also a vibrate-only mode that I like to use when metal detecting curb strips and private property permissions.
-There's no way to turn the volume of the beeping down, so this is a nice feature.
+There is also a vibrate-only mode that I like to use when metal detecting curb strips and private property permissions to keep the noise level down.

 © 2018 Matt G.